A roadsign at the stateline in the foreground welcomes vistors to Nevada with mountainous peaks in the background

 Courtesy of Method Homes

-The company uses a streamlined, time-tested process in its construction.
+The company uses a streamlined, time-tested process in its construction work.
 This process begins with a scheduled phone consultation to discuss the client’s goals, budget, and schedule.
-Then, Method will help each client with site selection, financing, feasibility studies, permit acquisition, county inspection, and home design.
+Then, Method will help the client with site selection, financing, feasibility studies, permit acquisition, county inspection, and home design.

-Lastly, it will begin fabricating the home in-factory.
-Once the fabrication is complete, the house parts will be delivered to the construction site.
-They will then be assembled there until the home is ready for the occupants to move in.
+Lastly, it begins fabricating the home in-factory.
+Once the fabrication is complete, the house parts are delivered to the construction site.
+They are then assembled there making the home ready for the occupants to move in.

 Westwind Homes